 Among the poorest countries in Central America, Honduras has long been plagued by an unstable political framework which has rendered telecom reform difficult.
 Reform is critical if the country is to address some of the least impressive market statistics in the region.

 Political developments during the last few years have not facilitated the much-needed reform of legislation governing the telecoms sector.
 Partly this is due to political stalemate and ineffective legislators, but underlying the difficulties are the close ties between executives at the incumbent Hondutel and key members of the government.
-Charges of bribery and corruption are rife, and though the framework for reforming the Telecommunications Act remains before the Honduran Congress, there is little prospect of effective change in the short term which would bring about a properly competitive and fair market for some services.

 (Source: BuddeComm based on various sources)